-God Is TED
+Thus Spoke Jordan Peterson

 Essay

-Jordan Peterson isn't leading young men to salvation — he's delivering them to populism
+The best-selling psychologist isn't leading young men to salvation — he's delivering them to authoritarianism.

 Two years ago, Jordan Peterson was a relatively obscure psychology professor at the University of Toronto with but a single book, Maps of Meaning: The Architecture of Belief (Routledge, 564 pp., $73.95), and a quiver of scientific papers to his name on political psychology, personality, alcoholism, and other mainstream psychological topics.